The curriculum we offer incorporates the National Curriculum 2014. The core subjects of

 Education in a Catholic school.
 The foundation subjects are history, geography, art and

 design, design and technology, languages, music and physical education.
-In addition to these, personal, social and health education (PSHE) as well as Sex Education and Relationships (SER) are also taught.
+In addition to these, personal, social and health education (PSHE) as well as Relationship and Health Education (RHE) are also taught.

 The curriculum is usually taught using a thematic or topic-based approach.
 This enables